Our lab is full at the moment. I’m only considering exceptional students.

-Contact me first (as early as possible before December 1).
-If you are interested, please send me an email with a single PDF with (1) an informal cover letter explaining your scientific research interests, goals, and prior experiences; (2) your CV; (3) an informal academic transcript with GPA, classes, and grades (a screenshot is fine); and (4) the name and email addresses of two references.
-Even better, see if we can meet and talk in person at a conference.
-The goal would be to discuss some project ideas.
+Please contact me as early as possible before you apply to the department.
+Send me an email entitled “prospective student” with a single PDF attachment containing (1) an informal cover letter explaining your scientific research interests, goals, prior experiences, and whatever else you think is relevant; (2) your CV; (3) an informal academic transcript with GPA, classes, and grades (a screenshot is fine); and (4) the name and email addresses of two references.

-Apply for fellowships.
-This would pay your stipend, so you can work on research full-time.
-First look into NSF Graduate Research Fellowships.
+- Apply for fellowships.
+A fellowship pays your stipend, so you can pursue research full-time without having to teach.
+Look into the deadline for the NSF Graduate Research Fellowships.
 See what else you can find.
-Look up fellowships at the Howard Hughes Medical Institute, Ford Foundation, Human Frontiers, Fulbright, etc. There’s also university fellowships.
+Look up fellowships at the Howard Hughes Medical Institute, Ford Foundation, Human Frontiers, Fulbright, etc. There are also university fellowships.

-Get research experience (if you don’t have any).
+- Consider getting some research experience, if you don’t have any.
 Look into internships and research assistantships.

-Read scientific papers.
-To really get caught up in a field, you probably need spend at least a full year just reading, writing, and thinking critically about whatever specific topic you want to study.
-The earlier you start, the better.
-If you’re interested in our lab, you should have read our papers.
+- If you’re interested in our lab, you should read our papers.
 The more you know, the easier it will be to discuss potential projects.